Erim32/erim32/README.md

 Added the `Sun 28 July 2024`

-Last update on `Sun Oct 12 2025`
+Last update on `Mon Oct 13 2025`

-**80 day before 2026 ⏱** days before new years
+**79 day before 2026 ⏱** days before new years

-This README.md is updated with hate, ❤️
+This README.md is updated with wickedness, ❤️